ryancdickson/staging/docs/BR.md

 #### 3.2.2.9 Multi-Perspective Domain Validation

 Multi-Perspective Domain Validation attempts to corroborate the Primary Domain Validation Determination and Primary CAA Determination by re-completing the entirety of the domain validation process from multiple geographic Network Perspectives before subscriber certificate issuance.
-This process can offer improved protection against equally-specific prefix Border Gateway Protocol (BGP) attacks or hijacks.
+This process can improve protection against equally-specific prefix Border Gateway Protocol (BGP) attacks or hijacks.

-Each Network Perspective MUST independently complete the entirety of:
+Each Network Perspective MUST independently complete the entirety of the following:
 - the domain validation process used to establish the Primary Domain Validation Determination (i.e., including DNS lookups for A records), and
-- the CAA record checking process used to establish the Primary CAA Determination.
+- the CAA record-checking process used to establish the Primary CAA Determination.

 Results or information obtained from one Network Perspective MUST NOT be reused or cached when performing validation through subsequent Network Perspectives (e.g., different Network Perspectives cannot rely on a shared DNS cache to prevent an adversary with control of traffic from one Network Perspective from poisoning the DNS cache used by other Network Perspectives).

+[Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control) and [Section 3.2.2.5](#3225-authentication-for-an-ip-address) describe the validation methods that require the use of Multi-Perspective Domain Validation and how a Network Perspective can corroborate the Primary Domain Validation Determination.
+To corroborate the Primary CAA Determination, a Network Perspective MUST perform a CAA lookup that concludes the CA can issue a certificate to the domain in question.

-In the event that the Primary Domain Validation Determination or Primary CAA Determination is not corroborated as defined in the "# of Network Perspectives and Quorum Requirements" table, CAs MAY immediately retry Multi-Perspective Domain Validation using the same validation method or an alternative method (e.g., a CA can immediately retry validation using "Email to DNS TXT Contact" if "Agreed-Upon Change to Website - ACME" does not corroborate the outcome of Multi-Perspective Domain Validation).
+The "# of Network Perspectives and Quorum Requirements" Table describes quorum requirements related to Multi-Perspective Domain Validation.

+CAs MAY immediately retry Multi-Perspective Domain Validation using the same validation method or an alternative method (e.g., a CA can immediately retry validation using "Email to DNS TXT Contact" if "Agreed-Upon Change to Website - ACME" does not corroborate the outcome of Multi-Perspective Domain Validation).
 There is no stipulation regarding the maximum number of validation attempts that may be performed in any period of time.

 Phased Implementation Timeline:
 - *Effective March 15, 2024*, the CA SHOULD implement Multi-Perspective Domain Validation as described in this section.